 This is basically a four step process

 Look around your garden and determine the best patch for your rock garden.
-It can be a corner or the centre of the garden, it can be a barren patch or the middle of a lawn, it can be a slope or a creek - any patch can be converted into a rock garden.
+It can be a corner or the center of the garden, it can be a barren patch or the middle of a lawn, it can be a slope or a creek – any patch can be converted into a rock garden.
 If there is a natural sloppy patch in your garden then it would be most ideal, but it is not a necessity.

 Grasses or weeds around the patch would have to be removed, just till them up and clear the area.
 Throw in some dirt and loose sand to cover the patch before placing the stones.

 If you don’t feel like tilling the area, just put a layer of newspaper on top of the patch and shovel in some dirt on top of it.
 The newspaper will smother the vegetation beneath and it will decompose with time.

 You don’t need to follow any fixed ideas for a rock garden but you will need to decide if you want a single layer of rocks, two layers, three layers or even more.
 A two layer stone garden is easy to build and manage, if you feel ambitious you can add more layers.
 Here we will discuss how to implement a two-layer design for a rock garden.

 The first course of rocks will determine the periphery of your rock garden.
 Use really large rocks for the first layer.
 The first layer is usually hidden by the top layer, so reserve your best rocks for the top layer.
 You can form a square, circle or some ambiguous shape depending on the space available, bear in mind that a circular rock garden looks a lot more elegant than a square one.